mabel-dev/opteryx/docs/Contributor Guide/01 Guide.md

 We have included a number of tests which run automatically when code is submitted to help maintain consistency and quality of the codebase, note that these may not be automatically triggered for new contributors.
 Pull requests which do not meet the quality criteria will not be reviewed or merged.

 Changes should have:

-- Corresponding unit/regression tests
+- Corresponding unit and regression tests
 - A clean execution of the CI tests
+- Updated documentation (code-level, module-level and docs/ folder as appropriate)
 - Attributed external sources

 ### Gitter